pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_course.md

 At working with Docker images, you probably want to execute a command after the image runs.

 All Docker's file that contains `exec "$@"` at its end allows that command can be executed after the image.
 None command will work if the file does not contain the `exec "$@"` declaration.

+At working with real projects using Docker, maintain two Dockerfile's, one to execute commands in development environment, and another one to copy all content for production.

+If your Dockerfile is not in the root dir, you must specify the file directory at running, ex: `docker build -t nginx/Dockerfile.prod`.

+A file that has multiples `FROM` declaration are files containing multistage building.